QuantEcon/Expectations.jl/README.md

 ### Quadrature Algorithms

-There are two types of algorithm, `QuadratureAlgorithm` for algorithms which pick their own nodes, and `ExplicitQuadratureAlgorithm` for ones where the user picks.
-Currently, the only concrete subtypes of the former are `Gaussian` and `FiniteDiscrete`, and `Trapezoidal` for the latter (see "Mathematical Details" for the mathematical details).
+We have `QuadratureAlgorithm` for algorithms which pick their own nodes, and `ExplicitQuadratureAlgorithm` for ones where the user picks.
+Currently, the only concrete subtypes of the former are `Gaussian` and `FiniteDiscrete`, and `Trapezoidal` for the latter.

 ### Expectation Operator